On land that harbors eternity,

 Al-Muizz Street

-A street located in a historic district where Islamic architecture is concentrated, strongly reflecting the atmosphere of a medieval Islamic city.
-Mosques, madrasas, and historical buildings line the street, offering insight into the evolution of Egyptian Islamic culture.
-It is known as a strolling spot where architectural beauty and history blend.
+A street located in a historic district where Islamic architecture is concentrated, preserving much of the character of a medieval Islamic city.
+Lined with mosques, madrasas, and historic buildings, it is an area where you can feel the changes in Egyptian Islamic culture.
+It is known as a strolling spot where architectural beauty and history are fused.

 [Japanese Guide]

-After the tour, you will head to Cairo International Airport with local staff.
+After the tour ends, you will head to Cairo International Airport with local staff.

 We will assist you with check-in at the airport.